jpritikin/coach/content/docs/services/pa-ifs.md

 ### Legal considerations

+This is a gray area!
 As of 24 Feb 2023, psilomethoxin is unregulated in the United States but may be considered illegal under the Federal Analogue Act.
-This is a gray area!
+However, note that
-The Church of Psilomethoxin distributes sacrament using regular mail services (e.g., FedEx).
+the Church of Psilomethoxin distributes sacrament using regular mail services (e.g., FedEx).
 Any legal dispute would likely be directed at church leaders rather than church members.[^cop-leaders]